nw11/GenomicStore.jl/README.md

 - remove_seq(genomic_store,track_id,seq_id)

+## JLD GenomicStore
 A JldGenomicStore can be bulk loaded by describing all the files to be loaded as tracks in a separate file.
+More details on this coming.

+## Status
+This branch is currently under significant development so this is pre-alpha at the moment.
 More documentation coming.